oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/max_reinvocation_delay/README.md

 The sample illustrates the following important concepts.

-- How to use the `max_reinvocation_delay` attribute to restrict the maximum delay between loop invocations.
+- How and when to apply the `max_reinvocation_delay` attribute to restrict the maximum delay between loop invocations.

 ### Description of the `max_reinvocation_delay` Attribute

-Apply the `[[intel::max_reinvocation_delay(N)]]` attribute to a loop to restrict the delay between invocations of that loop.
-The attribute parameter `N` is required and must be a positive constant expression of integer type (currently, only `N=1` is supported, i.e., that there shall be no delay between invocations).
-This parameter specifies the maximum number of clock cycles allowed between the last iteration of a loop invocation and the first iteration of the next invocation of the loop.
-The higher the maximum reinvocation delay allowed, the longer the wait before the next loop invocation can start executing.
+Apply the `[[intel::max_reinvocation_delay(N)]]` attribute to loops in your program on which you want to specify a maximum loop reinvocation delay.
+The *loop reinvocation delay* is defined as the latency between the last iteration of a loop invocation and the first iteration of the next invocation of that loop.

-The extra latency between invocations of a loop can have a significant impact in performance if the loop has a very small trip count.
+> **Note:** For interleaved loops, the loop reinvocation delay is defined as the latency between the last iteration of a loop invocation and the first iteration of the next loop invocation immediately following it, which may not be the next loop invocation in the program order.

+The attribute parameter `N` is required and must be a positive constant expression of integer type.
+This parameter specifies the maximum loop reinvocation delay to be allowed, measured in clock cycles.
+Currently, only `N=1` is supported, i.e., the ability to state that there shall be no delay between invocations.

+#### Example 1.

 Consider the following nested loop:

 ```c++
 for (int factor = 0; factor < FACTORS; factor++) {